Austria's Religious Landscape

 - Exclusivity (legal protection of name, exclusive pastoral responsibility for members)

 - Status as a public-law corporation

-- Autonomous organisation and administration of "internal" affairs
+- Autonomous organization and administration of "internal" affairs

-- Protection of institutions, foundations and funds against secularisation
+- Protection of institutions, foundations and funds against secularization

 - Establishment of denominational private schools